30-Day Contact Lenses:

 Both 30-day contacts and LASIK can produce excellent vision quality for the right candidates.
 But what happens if your vision changes over time?

 Continuous wear lenses.
 With 30-day contact lenses, you can find out almost immediately how sharp your vision will be.
-If you'd rather have no doubt whatsoever about the visual outcome, then 30-day contact lenses may be a better option for you than laser vision correction.
+If you'd rather have no doubt whatsoever about your visual outcome, you are probably a better candidate for extended wear contacts than laser vision correction.

-With contact lenses, your prescription can easily be adjusted down the road, should the need arise.
+Also, your contact lens prescription can easily be adjusted down the road, should the need arise.
 And wearers entering their presbyopic years can switch to bifocal contact lenses, or they can use reading glasses in combination with their contact lenses.

 Laser vision correction.
 Because of advances in laser vision correction technology and increased experience among refractive surgeons, the visual acuity experienced by LASIK patients is statistically better than ever.
 Most patients achieve 20/20 acuity or better, according to many studies.